horsada/Spatial_Finance_Transport/README.md

     - Automated road segment length and width information extraction using clustering technique
     - **Not currently used in implementation**

-- speedEstimation:
-    - Average vehicle speed estimation using PCA-based method and the time lag between satellite image bands (MS1 and MS2)
-    - To provide additional flexibility to the pipeline for when live speed data isn't available

 - AADT:
     - Training and inference of ANN for predicting AADT using information from many parts of the pipeline

-- GHGEmissions:
-    - GHG Emissions training and inference using information from many parts of the pipeline

 - models:
     - Saved trained models